lali1998/lang-course/README.md

 # Language Course Front-End

+The development of this hobby application is currently in progress.

 This is a front-end project for a language school application, built using **Angular** and **TailwindCSS**.

 ## 🚀 Technologies Used